- Antique Satin

 - With a longer pile, velvet is the most luxurious fabric.
-Stretch velvet has some lycra, It can be machine washed and will not create a shine in the seat or elbows.
-Appropriate for tops, skirts and fuller pants.
+Appropriate for tops, skirts and fuller pants, and home decor upholstery.

 - A cotton or cotton blend fabric with a short, dense pile.
 It lacks the sheen and drape of velvet.
 It is perfect for drapes and home décor items as well as pants, jackets and skirts.